dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 ## Code Conversion Successes

-One issue the conversion utility dealth with was circular dependencies between libraries.
+One issue the conversion utility dealt with was circular dependencies between libraries.
 I knew Dataflow DJ had some circular dependencies (VIs using typedefs from other libraries, and vice versa).
 The utility shifted the offending VIs and controls to the new Merged and MergedDependencies libraries to fix the issue.
 Kudos.

 By the way you can view circular dependencies in LabVIEW using the VI Hierarchy view.
 The links appear as curved wires connecting the offending VIs/libraries.